 View From the Lighthouse: The Underground Railroad

-This special temporary exhibit is located upstairs at the Choptank River Lighthouse.
+This special temporary exhibit was on display upstairs at the Choptank River Lighthouse between 2017 and 2019.
 While the original Lighthouse was not standing on the waterfront in Cambridge during the middle years of the 1800s, the views that the Lighthouse offers to visitors today nonetheless give a commanding introduction to the stories of Dorchester County native Harriet Tubman and the Underground Railroad.

 Seeing the Landscape of Slavery & Freedom

-Those materials in the exhibit walk visitors around the Lighthouse, taking in four different views they can take in from the deck and explaining how each view speaks to the landscape and stories of Underground Railroad times.
+The materials in the exhibit walked visitors around the Lighthouse, taking in four different views they can take in from the deck and explaining how each view speaks to the landscape and stories of Underground Railroad times.

 Downriver, toward the Chesapeake Bay, is the story of Harriet Tubman's family roots and her grandmother's arrival on these shores from Africa.